-It's playing around with words, making better substitutes, imagining a scene or character in detail and then expressing it in concrete terms.
+It's a word playground ... playing around with words, making better substitutes, imagining a scene or character in detail and then expressing it in concrete terms.

 Teaching descriptive writing using the Modeling approach is an exciting way to explore descriptive writing techniques used by different authors - and then put that same technique into practice.
 It is simple, yet, so effective!

 As I began to teach my children how to write descriptively, I created a number of ebooks which go through that exact process.
 First, we read from the authors; Then, we examine what they have done - and then we apply it.

 Here's an example of what my 13 year old, reluctant writer created...

 In this ebook you will find excellent models of descriptive writing, followed by questions which help the reader identify the author's techniques.
 Then, using graphic organizers, the student creates his/her own descriptive writing based on the model.
 Once you have used this ebook, you will easily be able to apply the same techniques to all sorts of literary passages and continue teaching descriptive writing on your own.

 Modeling the Classics aims to encourage children to model their own writing, on styles of authors which they already love.